 - What happens if I miss a dose (Faslodex)?

 - What should I avoid while receiving fulvestrant (Faslodex)?

 - What other drugs will affect fulvestrant (Faslodex)?

 - Where can I get more information (Faslodex)?

 What is fulvestrant (Faslodex)?

-Fulvestrant is used to treat some hormone-related breast cancer.
-Fulvestrant is also used in postmenopausal women whose breast cancer has progressed after treatment with other anti-estrogen medication.
+- women whose cancer has progressed after treatment with anti-estrogen medication.

-Fulvestrant may also be used for other purposes not listed in this medication guide.
+Fulvestrant may also be used for purposes not listed in this medication guide.

 What are the possible side effects of fulvestrant (Faslodex)?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.